brezniczky/github-trends/analysis_server.md

 Conclusion
 ----------

-No conclusion here - choose whatever best fits.
+No conclusion here for now - choose whatever best fits.

-Note: PHP and JavaScript (or derivatives, like Node.JS) have probably been unreasonably left out from the above comparisons and will be added soon where relevant.